Maybelline Sky High Mascara Colors: Complete Shade Guide & Review

 What colors does Maybelline Sky High mascara come in?

-Maybelline Sky High mascara colors include Very Black, Blackest Black, Cosmic Black, True Brown, Burgundy Haze, Pink Air, Blue Mist, and the newer Plum Twilight.
-The range covers classic blacks, natural brown, and bold colored options for different looks and preferences.
+Maybelline Sky High mascara colors include Very Black, Blackest Black, Cosmic Black, True Brown, Burgundy Haze, Green Altitude, Blue Mist, and Plum Twilight.
+The range covers classic blacks, a natural brown, and four bold colored options.
+All eight shades are available at major retailers like Ulta, Target, and CVS for approximately $12 each.

 Which Sky High mascara color is best for brown eyes?

 Burgundy Haze and Blue Mist are stunning on brown eyes because they create beautiful contrast.
-I have brown eyes and reach for Burgundy Haze constantly – it brings out golden tones and makes my eyes look more vibrant.
-Cosmic Black is also gorgeous for everyday drama.
+I have brown eyes and reach for Burgundy Haze constantly — it brings out golden tones and makes my eyes look more vibrant.
+Cosmic Black is also gorgeous for everyday drama with brown eyes.

 Does Sky High mascara work in Los Angeles heat?